NCAA Women's College World Series history dates back to 1982, when UCLA earned its first of 12 national championships.

 The Most Outstanding Player award, which is given to the best individual WCWS player each year, was first presented in 1995.
-Since then, Arizona and UCLA have accumulated five MOPs, the most by any team.
-Oklahoma sits just behind with four.
-Of the 26 MOPs, 20 have been pitchers, with 13 being seniors.
+Since then, Oklahoma has accumulated five MOPs, the most by any team.
+Of the 26 MOPs, 21 have been pitchers, with 14 being seniors.

 Below is a year-by-year history of the WCWS MOPs, compiled from the NCAA record book.